-The first time I heard about Byron Bay was over a year ago.
-I was having brunch in a sunny outdoor patio in Beijing, and was introduced to a guy who had just been travelling across Australia.
+I heard about Byron a year ago.
+I was having brunch in a sunny outdoor patio in Beijing, and met a guy who had just been travelling across Australia.

-When I expressed interested in going to Australia, he looked at me smiling, “if you ever go to Australia, you have to go to Byron Bay.
-It has everything; surfing, waterfalls, hippies…its amazing” I smiled back as my imagination began generating an image of Byron.
-I visualised little unkempt roads saturated in golden sunlight, people with sun-kissed hair and bronze skin biking to the beach clutching their surfboards under their arms.
+When I told him that I wanted to go to Australia he looked at me and smiled, “if you ever go to Australia, you have to go to Byron Bay.
+It has amazing beaches, surfing, mountains, waterfalls, hippies…” As he spoke, I visualised little unkempt roads saturated in golden sunlight, people with sun-kissed hair and bronze skin biking to the beach clutching their surfboards under their arms.
 I figured it was a small town that few people heard of, like the utopian island in the movie The Beach.
 I pulled out my phone and typed “Byron Bay” in my notes to Google later.

 “There is just something about the energy of Byron Bay that disrobes us from the hustle and bustle of the nine to five life and reveals a way of living that operates on a slower, kinder and more peaceful frequency.
 People walk slower and smile to each other, they get around by hitchhiking.
 They trust each other.”